DOAJ/doaj/README.rst

 Customise dao.py to work with a different backend if you need to.

 web.py controls the main routes.
 Add more if necessary.
 But note:

-search.py catches all other web routes.
-Add to that too when it needs to be flexible.

 There are default templates and useful javascript plugins in static.
 Add or alter them as necessary.